Terp Talk: Common Terpenes in Cannabis

 Pinene will make you feel like spending a day enjoying nature with its’ often naturally energizing and invigorating qualities.
 Staple strains like Jack Herer and Blue Dream commonly have healthy levels of pinene.
 Outside of cannabis, pinene can be found in Christmas trees or pine cones.
 This incredibly fragrant and pleasant strain is typically present when flower or concentrate smells like the great outdoors.

 Linalool is a terpene that is also found in lavender- so much so that it is one of the more relaxing and often sedative cannabis terpenes.
-As you can imagine, linalool can show up in more Indica-heavy strains like Granddaddy Purple.
+As you can imagine, linalool can show up in more indica-heavy strains like Grandaddy Purple.

 Want to learn more about terpenes, where they come from, and how they could potentially affect your cannabis experience?
 Follow us on Instagram @canndryingsystems!